Rose West: Victims

-Fred and Rose West are known to have committed at least twelve murders between 1967 and 1987; many investigators, authors and journalists who have studied the case believe there are other victims whose bodies have never been found.
-Prior to his suicide police had recorded more than 108 hours of tape-recorded interviews with Fred, both when he had claimed to have acted alone in the commission of the murders and when he had attempted to portray Rose as being the more culpable participant.
+Fred and Rose West are known to have committed at least twelve murders between 1967 and 1987.
+Many investigators, authors and journalists who have studied the case believe there are other victims whose bodies have never been found.
+Prior to his suicide, police had amassed more than 108 hours of tape-recorded interviews with Fred, from both the period when he claimed to have acted alone in the commission of the murders and after he began to portray Rose as being the more culpable participant.

-On several occasions Fred made cryptic hints he had murdered several other girls but refused to divulge any further information.
-To Leach, Fred claimed there were up to twenty further victims he and Rose had murdered, "not in one place but spread around", and that he intended to reveal the location of one body per year to investigators.
+On several occasions, Fred made cryptic hints he had murdered several other girls but refused to divulge any further information.
+Fred claimed to Janet Leach that there were up to 20 further victims he and Rose had murdered, "not in one place but spread around," and that he intended to reveal the location of one body per year to investigators.

-The following is the number of victims attributed or partly attributed to Rose West:
+The following are murder victims attributed or partly attributed to Rose West: